Nandivaleamol/Hostbuddy-Inc/README.md

-# hItem Management Web Application
+# Item Management Web Application
 This is a web application built with ReactJS and Java Spring Boot that allows users to manage a list of items.

 ## Features